Déclaration de transparence relative à l'esclavage moderne

 At VS&Co, we understand that our impact on human rights reaches beyond our own supply chain and extends to all the communities in which we operate.
 We proactively engage with stakeholders to strive to be a responsible corporate citizen everywhere we operate.
 We continuously evaluate our processes and activities to ensure that human rights are respected throughout our business operations.
 Transparency is a priority in our practices, demonstrating that respect for human rights in our products and raw materials is paramount for our customers, employees, investors, and other stakeholders.

-We take our commitment to due diligence seriously, and when we find that activities of our business partners are inconsistent with internationally recognized frameworks, our other standards, our Associate Code of Conduct or our Supplier Code of Conduct, we require corrective action.
+We take our commitment to due diligence seriously, and if we find that activities of our business partners are inconsistent with internationally recognized frameworks, our standards, our Associate Code of Conduct or our Supplier Code of Conduct, we require corrective action.

 VS&Co is committed to identifying, assessing, and acting on human rights issues to drive positive change.
 We will continue to be vigilant in conducting ongoing human rights due diligence and engaging with key stakeholders.